 The following original articles are considered for publication by Medical Science Monitor:

-The following topics are considered for publication in Research Articles, Review Articles, or Editorials: Laboratory and in vitro studies; laboratory medicine; animal studies; animal models; molecular biology; drug discovery and development; biotechnology; epidemiology and population studies; observational clinical studies; retrospective and prospective clinical studies; development of laboratory methods and diagnostics; medical imaging studies.
+The following topics are considered for publication in Research Articles, Review Articles, or Editorials: Laboratory and in vitro studies; laboratory medicine; animal studies; animal models; molecular biology; drug discovery and development; biotechnology; epidemiology and population studies; observational clinical studies; retrospective and prospective clinical studies; development of laboratory methods and diagnostics; medical imaging studies, psychology, and social sciences.